AbdulrazaqAS/story-protocol-core-v1-clone/COMMITS.md

 ### Commit: #5 Set floor (create contracts) for registering assets
 **About:**
-- Starting point is `IPAssetRegistry` because it the entry point for registering assets.
+- Starting point is `IPAssetRegistry` because it is the entry point for registering assets.
 - The `IPAssetRegistry` (and all registries) are UUPS upgradeable and have proxy storage struct for the registry variables.
 - The registration of an asset is the creation of an ERC-6551 (Token Bound Account) account for it.
 This is done through `IPAccountRegistry`.
 - Each account has a storage contract (will be implemented later)